Brigette-Eckert/tamagotchi/README.md

 *  As a user I can check in on my pet

+*As a user I can see the age of my pet

 * As a user I can feed my pet

 * As a user I can play with my pet